emacsmirror/hyperdrive/README.md

 sharing a hyperdrive with someone else, you will need to copy its full URL with `M-x hyperdrive-copy-url`.
-With that URL, others can load files from your hyperdrive directly from your machine or from other peers who have previously loaded those files from hyperdrive.
+With that URL, others can load files from your hyperdrive directly from your machine or from other peers who have previously loaded those files from your hyperdrive.

 TODO: Sharing a link to a particular hyperdrive file